Sound Fountain

 First of all because of the price.
 Wilhelm Kempff with Beethoven's 4th Concerto conducted by Paul van Kempen on a 10" gatefold Deutsche Grammophon was quite an investment for which I could buy nearly two 12" Remington discs.
 That was quite an incentive for a school kid who collected also jazz and big band music.

 In those days there were only a few Remington recordings which were praised in the specialized magazines and by a reviewer like Warren DeMotte in his The Long Playing Record Guide.
-And in our national record magazine a couple of Musirama discs got a good review: Symphonie Fantastique (George Sebastian), Gershwin (Alec Templeton), Dvorak 4th (Thor Johnson), Tchaikovsky's 2nd symphony (Thor Johnson), Aida with Ettore Bastianini and George Sebastian.
+And in our national record magazine a couple of Musirama discs got a good review: Symphonie Fantastique (George Sebastian), Gershwin (Alec Templeton), Dvorak 4th (Thor Johnson), Tchaikovsky's 2nd symphony (Thor Johnson), Aida with Ettore Bastianini and Franco Capuana.

 I wish you happy reading and browsing.
 Come back any time.
-You can check the names of artists on the previous page, or you just can go the next page and go on reading.
+You can check the names of artists on the previous page, or you just can go to the next page and go on reading.

 TOP OF PAGE / NEXT PAGE

-Copyright 1995-2010 by Rudolf A. Bruil
+Copyright 1995-2015 by Rudolf A. Bruil